b00ng/zalo-group-photo-album/README.md

 9. **Secure Photo Serving:** Copy a timeline photo link, edit the URL to target a disallowed path, and confirm the server responds with HTTP 403.
 10. **Reuse Cached Faces (Success):** Point the Group Existing Faces flow at a photo directory and matching cache (containing `all_faces_data.json`) and confirm grouped albums plus the success summary are created.
 11. **Reuse Cached Faces (Validation):** Run the flow with a cache missing `all_faces_data.json` or referencing files outside the supplied photo directory and ensure a clear error is displayed without creating output.
+12. **CLI Cluster Discovery:** Execute the command-line workflow using a sample album, adjust `eps`/`min_samples`, and confirm grouped folders and cache artifacts are written to the specified output directory.